 As noted above, IPHC Regulatory Area 4A is the area with the greatest proportion of sets affected by whale interactions, almost all of which are interactions with orcas (139 orca sets from 1993-2020 and three sperm whale sets).
-We refitted the space-time model (see IPHC-2021-SRB018-05 Rev 1, Appendix B for details) to the O32 WPUE 1993-2020 data series, including sets with ineffectiveness codes for either orca or sperm whale interactions but omitting whaleaffected sets that also included another ineffectiveness reason (e.g., both orcas and gear issues).
+We refitted the space-time model (see IPHC-2021-SRB018-05 Rev\1, Appendix B for details) to the O32 WPUE 1993-2020 data series, including sets with ineffectiveness codes for either orca or sperm whale interactions but omitting whale-affected sets that also included another ineffectiveness reason (e.g., both orcas and gear issues).
+As few sets with zero catch were ineffective due to whale interactions, we included the whale covariate in the non-zero model component (noting also that additional modelling showed no evidence of an effect on the probability of zero WPUE, supporting this choice).